tacman/msgphp/docs/infrastructure/symfony-console.md

 ##### Customizing Context Elements

-Per-element configuration can be provided by implementing a `MsgPhp\Domain\Infrastructure\Console\Context\ClassContextElementFactoryInterface`.
+Per-element configuration can be provided by implementing a `MsgPhp\Domain\Infrastructure\Console\Context\ClassContextElementFactory`.

 - `getElement(string $class, string $method, string $argument): ContextElement`
     - Get a custom [`ContextElement`][api-contextelement] to apply to a specific class/method/argument pair